It’s the beginning of March, which is–for many places in the world–the bringer of springtime! However, it’s currently snowing as I type this, so…

 If desired, wrap a strand of BLUE yarn around the ponytail and knot it in the back (see photo).
 Weave in all ends.

-Week 3 of the March doll will be posted Tuesday, March 27th by 10am PST.
+Week 1 of the April doll will be posted next Tuesday, April 3rd by 10am PST.

 Want a party in your inbox?